1to3for5vi7ate9x/clippy/README.md

 ### Pin Commands

-Pins are stored separately and persist forever (not subject to the 50-item history limit).
+Pins are stored separately from history (max 50 pins).
+Both history and pins are **auto-deleted after 30 days** for security.

 ```bash
 # Pin an item from history